adlnet/xAPI-Spec/xAPI.md

 ##### 4.1.4.1 When the ObjectType is Activity

-A statement may represent an Activity as the object of the statement.
+A statement may represent an Activity as the Object of the statement.
 The following table lists the Object properties in this case.

 <table>